-As a hydraulic swivel (rotary manifolds) Design Engineer at United Equipment Accessories (UEA), many of my projects begin as an email with an attached Request for Quotation (RFQ) Form filled out by a potential client.
+As a hydraulic swivel (rotary unions) Design Engineer at United Equipment Accessories (UEA), many of my projects begin as an email with an attached Request for Quotation (RFQ) Form filled out by a potential client.
 Other times it may be an email I receive with details from our Sales Manager with basic specifications for a new swivel listed in it.

 Once all requests are reviewed my assignment begins and I start to model the new swivel using all the information I have.
 As the modeling process continues, occasionally, I may need to contact the client to request additional information.
 This information may include operating pressure, RPM, port size and/or application of the swivel for mounting requirements.

 Typically, because of convenience for the client, requesting this information is usually done via email.
 In some cases a phone call or two are made until the design is ready to present to the client.

 Presentation is completed via email with a detailed approval drawing and a .STEP file of the specified swivel model.
 The .STEP file is then used by the client to put into their layout design to verify that the swivel is a proper fit in all aspects of their application.
 As a Design Engineer, my goal is that this swivel fits perfectly the first time.
 If not, both the engineer and client regroup through more communication until the swivel is a proper fit.
 When the swivel is approved the approval drawing is signed and dated by the client and returned in an email back and the project continues

 At this point, the quoting process begins in which a formal quote is presented to the client.

 As time goes on and the client begins to put the new swivels into their prototype or production application, more communication might be exchanged requesting improvement changes until client satisfaction is achieved.

 It is quite often that our satisfied clients request additional new designs and this process begins again!